2hands10fingers/Pitchfork-ML/README.md

   - We'll need to think about cleaning up the data for any superfluous content
     - Punctuation is one of them
     - Others have yet to be determined
+    - Here's a helpful article on it: https://machinelearningmastery.com/clean-text-machine-learning-python/

 ### Storage
   Pickling